Kamatchi36/AI_PHASE-1/README.md

 Documentation:

-     .We will create comprehensive documentation that includes details about the project's problem statement, design thinking process, development phases, and key decisions made during the project.
+     ◉We will create comprehensive documentation that includes details about the project's problem statement, design thinking process, development phases, and key decisions made during the project.

  Key Components of Documentation: